Saltar al contenido principal

 \[\begin{aligned} (x_1+i\cdot y_1) + (x_2+i\cdot y_2) &:= (x_1+x_2) + i\cdot(y_1+y_2); \\ (x_1+i\cdot y_1)\cdot(x_2+i\cdot y_2) &:= (x_1\cdot x_2-y_1\cdot y_2) + i\cdot(x_1\cdot y_2+y_1\cdot x_2). \end{aligned}\]

-This page titled 18.1: Números complejos is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Anton Petrunin via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 18.1: Números complejos is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Anton Petrunin via source content that was edited to the style and standards of the LibreTexts platform.